ckjpdx/angular-tiny-anthems/README.md

 Angular Firebase modules have been split up, and there's no easy copy and paste implementation for user account creation.
 I will need to follow Angular's migration guide and other resources to try to get the package imports to work properly.

+9:15am
+Start migration guide

+9:44am
-Migration guide proved too complicated and in some cases unnecessary (not all code needed migrating)
+Migration guide proved too complicated and in some cases unnecessary (not all code needed migrating) and thus I have resorted to reading random posts on the internet to try to figure out what the problem is exactly.

 10:27am
 Instead I scanned google results trying various things until finally I found a solution so simple I'm wondering why the documentation failed to mention it: